Income taxes abroad

 However, the country where you are resident for tax purposes can usually tax your total worldwide income, earned or unearned.
 This includes wages, pensions, benefits, income from property or from any other sources, or capital gains from sales of property, from all countries worldwide.

-Check tax rates, contact details of tax authorities, definitions of tax residence in EU countries:
+Check tax rates, contact details of tax authorities, definitions of tax residence in the different EU countries:

 In some cases, two countries could consider you a tax-resident at the same time, and both could require you to pay taxes on your total worldwide income.
 Fortunately, many countries have double tax agreements, which usually provide rules to determine which of the two countries can treat you as a resident.